ugbodagadave/Esther/memory-bank/progress.md

     - **OKX Client**: Added the `OK-ACCESS-PROJECT` header to all requests in `okx_client.py` to ensure API parity.

 ## 3. What's Left to Build
+- **Live Trading Flow**:
+    - Implement `/setdefaultwallet` and `/enablelivetrading` commands.
+    - Update `confirm_swap` to handle live trades.
+    - Write comprehensive tests for the new functionality.
+- **Advanced Orders**:
+    - Implement the database schema for advanced orders.
+    - Extend the monitoring service to evaluate order conditions.
+    - Implement user notifications for triggered orders.
 - **On-Demand Education**: An integrated learning module to explain DeFi concepts on the fly.
 - **Real-time Notifications**: Begin work on the observer pattern for real-time market alerts.